 For information on HAWS in South Oxfordshire click here.

 Many rural homes are not connected to a major or small sewage treatment works.
 When this happens, each home will have its own treatment system, known as a septic tank or a cesspit.
 These will discharge directly into our waterways, making it difficult to monitor them regularly.
 There are many regulations that work to try and prevent pollution entering our rivers from these systems.
-You can help with this by monitoring your local river for potential signs of pollution from septic tanks and reporting any signs to the Environment Agency.

 If you have your own septic tank, then you can find advice on maintenance and regulations in our section on ‘advice for households‘.
 If you are planning on installing your own sewage system then you can get advice on permits and compliance here.